MilanKalkenings/small_data_analytics_projects/README.md

 # small_data_analytics_projects
 various data science notebooks

+## Benchmark Weak Labelers
+given labels and the ids of labelers with trusty positive labels and the ids of labelers with trusty negative labels, this tool estimates ground truth labels and provides metrics for estimating the reliability of the labelers.
+In many use cases, some labelers are known to be more trustworthy, while the performance of others is unknown.
+This is especially the case if some labels are costly assigned by human annotators and others by cheap heuristics.
+Due to vast amounts of data to be labeled, even manually evaluating labels provdied by all labelers can be out of scope.
+Goal of this micro project is to provide a practical heuristic for a heuristic initial evaluation of labelers.

 ## string quality
 - overview for string columns in pandas dataframes for initial EDA results
     - contained types, null values, uniques